Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

 #### Parameters

-* `addressToVoteOn`: address of the contract extension's management contract
+* `addressToVoteOn`: address of the contract extension's management contract (this can be found using `quorumExtension_activeExtensionContracts`)
 * `vote`: bool - `true` approves the extension process, `false` cancels the extension process.
-* `txArgs`: arguments for the vote submission transaction
+* `txArgs`: arguments for the vote submission transaction - `privateFor` must contain the public key of the node that initiated the contract extension

 #### Returns